Phone 1800 444 396

 Grow your super with your partner

-You can add to your partner’s super by making a spouse contribution directly to their account or splitting some of the contributions made to your own account with your partner.
-Doing so will help your partner grow their retirement savings so you can both enjoy a stronger financial future.
+You can add to your partner’s super by making a spouse contribution directly to their account, or by splitting some of the contributions made to your own account with your partner.
+This can help your partner grow their retirement savings in a tax-effective environment.

 Why do people pay into their partner’s super or split their contributions?

 Time taken out of paid employment can impact your superannuation balance at retirement.
-If you or your partner have reduced your work hours or experienced time out of the workforce to study, take care of children or a family member, or due to ill health, redundancy or any other reason, you could both benefit by paying into super this way.
+If you or your partner have reduced your work hours or experienced time out of the workforce to study or care for children or a family member, or due to ill health, redundancy or any other reason, you may both benefit by contributing to your partner’s super.

 Can anyone help boost their partner’s super?

-Anyone can pay into their partner’s super account on their behalf or share certain super contributions with their partner as long as the recipient is under age 75 and you are:
+You can pay into your partner’s super account, as long as they are aged under 75 years, and you are:

 • married or in a de-facto relationship